CR Vasco da Gama (beach soccer)

-Vasco da Gama Beach Soccer is a Brazilian men's professional beach soccer team based in Rio de Janeiro, Brazil.
+Vasco da Gama Beach Soccer is a Brazilian professional beach soccer team based in Rio de Janeiro.
 It is a part of the multi-sports club CR Vasco da Gama.

 History

-The beach soccer division of CR Vasco da Gama was founded in 1999.
+The beach soccer division of CR Vasco da Gama was founded in 1999 to compete in the first edition of the Campeonato Carioca, which they won undefeated.
+The team featured talented players from the Brazil national team such as Júnior Negão, Jorginho, and Benjamim.

 The team won the first Mundialito de Clubes in 2011 hosted in São Paulo.